Usually, bacteria are the cause of cystitis.

 Cystitis usually causes a frequent, urgent need to urinate and a burning or painful sensation while urinating.
 These symptoms usually develop over several hours or a day.
 The urgent need to urinate may cause an uncontrollable loss of urine (urge incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
 Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more ), especially in older people.
 Fever is rarely present.
 Pain is usually felt above the pubic bone and often in the lower back as well.
 Frequent urination during the night (nocturia) may be another symptom.
 The urine may be cloudy in severe infection.
 Uncommonly, when infection results from an abnormal connection between the bladder and the intestine or the vagina (fistula), air can be passed in the urine (pneumaturia).

 Sometimes cystitis causes no symptoms, particularly in older people, and is discovered when urine tests are done for other reasons.
 Among older people, cystitis may also cause no symptoms related to urinating and may cause symptoms such as fever or confusion.
 A person whose bladder is malfunctioning because of nerve damage (neurogenic bladder Neurogenic Bladder Neurogenic bladder is lack of bladder control because of a nerve problem such as a stroke, spinal cord injury, or tumor.
-Uncontrollable loss of urine (urinary incontinence) is the primary symptom... read more ) or a person who has a catheter may have cystitis with no symptoms until a kidney infection or fever develops.
+Uncontrollable loss of urine (urinary incontinence) is the primary symptom... read more ) or a person who has a catheter may have cystitis with no symptoms until a kidney infection Kidney Infection Pyelonephritis is a bacterial infection of one or both kidneys.
+Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the... read more or fever develops.

 Doctors can usually diagnose cystitis based on its typical symptoms.
-A midstream (clean-catch) urine specimen Obtaining a Clean-Catch Urine Sample Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
-A... read more is collected so that the urine is not contaminated with bacteria from the vagina or the tip of the penis.
+A midstream (clean-catch) urine specimen Obtaining a Clean-Catch Urine Sample is collected so that the urine is not contaminated with bacteria from the vagina or the tip of the penis.
 A strip of test paper is sometimes dipped into the urine to do two quick and simple tests for substances that are normally not found in the urine.
 The testing strip can detect nitrites that are released by bacteria.
 The testing strip can also detect leukocyte esterase (an enzyme found in certain white blood cells), which may indicate that the body is trying to clear the urine of bacteria.
 In adult women, these may be the only tests necessary.

 In addition, the urine specimen can be examined under a microscope to see the number of red and white blood cells and whether it contains bacteria.
 Sometimes, urine cultures, in which bacteria from a urine sample are grown in a laboratory, are done to identify the numbers and type of bacteria.
 If the person has an infection, one type of bacteria is usually present in large numbers.